tfalk/tor-browser-crawler-video/README.md

 ===============

 This is a fork of the [tor-browser-crawler](https://github.com/webfp/tor-browser-crawler).
 The original fork was by Nate Mathews.
 Danny Campuzano forked it from him.
 I forked it from Danny to update it for YouTube's interface in late 2022.
-I'm running Ubuntu 22.04 on a VM with 2 CPUs and 1 GB of RAM.
+I'm running Ubuntu Server 22.04 on a VM with 2 CPUs and 1 GB of RAM.

 #### Steps
 1. Install Docker